evmar/jjtut/jj.md

 ### Repo init

 To learn, you'll need a repository to run commands on.
-You can create a new repository or (maybe better for learning) pick an existing Git repository so you have some real files to work with.
+You can create a new repository or pick an existing Git repository so you have some real files to work with.

 jj atop Git can work in two modes: the default, where the Git parts are kept hidden within the `.jj` directory, or _colocated_, where your directory is both